 The Oracle Client software is available on disc (CD-ROM or DVD-ROM) or you can download it from the Oracle Technology Network (OTN) Web site.
 In most cases, you use the graphical user interface (GUI) provided by the Oracle Universal Installer to install the software.
-However, you can also use the Installer to complete non-interactive installations, without using the GUI.
-See Appendix B for information about non-interactive installations.
+However, you can also use the Installer to complete silent-mode installations, without using the GUI.
+See Appendix B for information about silent-mode installations.